python-discord/bot/bot/resources/tags/customcooldown.md

     retry_after = bucket.update_rate_limit()
     if retry_after:
         await message.channel.send("Slow down!
-You're sending messages too fast") pass
+You're sending messages too fast")
+    else:
         # you're not rate limited
+        pass
+    # more code here
 ```

 `from_cooldown` takes the amount of `update_rate_limit()`s needed to trigger the cooldown, the time in which the cooldown is triggered, and a [`BucketType`](discordpy.readthedocs.io/en/latest/ext/commands/api.html#discord.discord.ext.commands.BucketType).